Appraise real property to determine its value for purchase, sales, investment, mortgage, or loan purposes.

 - Compute final estimation of property values, taking into account such factors as depreciation, replacement costs, value comparisons of similar properties, and income potential.

-- Draw land diagrams that will be used in appraisal reports to support findings.
+- Draw land diagrams to be used in appraisal reports to support findings.

 - Evaluate land and neighborhoods where properties are situated, considering locations and trends or impending changes that could influence future values.